 - 8.4 In order to establish the key aspects that the design of new buildings or refurbishments need to take into consideration in order to preserve and enhance the character of Halesworth, a Design Guide Report15 was commissioned.
 Its aim is to ensure that new development particularly housing in the town reflects its essential character.
 However, this does not mean that all new developments should copy the design of the past but rather that an appreciation of traditional architecture combined with thoughtful application of modern building techniques and suitable materials should provide the basic inspiration for new developments. - 8.5 Modern building can be from one extreme of the very modern employing new materials, technologies and forms through to accurate reproductions.
 The vast majority of the new estates in the town fall between the two mainstream traditional using brick and tile and mass-produced materials.
-These provide comfortable and affordable homes but can result in a uniformity and a lack of pleasing detail or appreciation of the environment and location. - 8.6 The incorporation of traditional local features together with simple but well-established architectural principles of form, scale and detail along with sympathetic materials, varied roofscapes and layouts will help create a more varied and interesting environment. - 8.7 An example of how architectural principles can be used to create more varied buildings is the Library.
+These provide comfortable and affordable homes but can result in a uniformity and a lack of pleasing detail or appreciation of the environment and location. - 8.6 The incorporation of traditional local features together with simple but well-established architectural principles of form, scale and detail along with sympathetic materials, varied roofscapes and layouts will help create a more varied and interesting environment.
+Policy HAL.DH1 sets out the Plan's approach to this matter.
+All major residential development proposals should include a proportionate statement and illustrations demonstrating how the principles and guidance in the Halesworth Design Guide have been addressed. - 8.7 An example of how architectural principles can be used to create more varied buildings is the Library.
 Constructed in the late twentieth century, to the design of the Suffolk County Architect, it is a model for contemporary design in an historic urban environment.
 It has a strong modern element the fully glazed elevation and has been harmoniously combined with a traditional roof form and finish.
 It follows the street pattern well and the adjoining historic frontages.